 International students may seek editing and grammatical assistance from campus organizations that provide such help.
-The Graduate School offers an English Editing for International Graduate Students (EEIGS) program for whom English is not their first language, yet who must present their works in English.
+The Graduate School offers an English Editing for International Graduate Students (EEIGS) yet who must present their works in English.
 The EEIGS program is free, and is staffed by volunteer editors from the Volunteer Service Corps, the Golden ID program, and the community.
-Students may also contact the Office of Graduate Diversity and Inclusion Error!
-Hyperlink reference not valid. for information on this program.
+Students may also contact the Office of Graduate Diversity and Inclusion for information on this program.
 Further, the Maryland English Institute (MEI) also offers assistance through the MEI Writing Center for International Graduate Students.